vanhaito/PTIT-Covid19-WebApp/README.md

-# PTIT-Covid19-W
+# PTIT-Covid19-Web
-Đây là một project tại trường đại học môn lập trình web.
-Mục đích xây dựng trang web này là để tạo ra trang đăng ký tiêm vaccine cho cán bộ nhân viên và sinh viên PTIT
+This is a project at the university of Web Programming.
+The aim of the project is to create a vaccination registration page for PTIT staff and students

-## Backend
+# Backend
 - PHP
+- JavaScript
+- MySQL

-## Front end
+# Front end
-- B
+- Boostrap